markedjs/marked/.github/PULL_REQUEST_TEMPLATE/badges.md

 - [ ] graciously decline; or,
 - [ ] dispute the recommendation

-within 30 days, if you have not indicated which option you are taking on of the following will happen:
+within 30 days, if you have not indicated which option you are taking one of the following will happen:

 1. If adding a badge, we will assume you are graciously declining.
 2. If removing a badge, we will assume you do not want to dispute the recommendation; therefore, the badge will be removed.